Have you ever had heartburn? What about a burning in your throat?

 How long before I see an improvement?

-It can take 4 to 6 weeks for acid burns in the esophagus and larynx to heal, so do not stop medication or dietary/lifestyle modifications without consulting your doctor.
+It can take 4 to 6 weeks for acid burns in the esophagus and larynx to heal, so do not stop medication or dietary or lifestyle modifications without consulting your doctor.
 It can take 3 to 4 months for full resolution.

 What problems can acid reflux cause?

-Long-term reflux in can cause laryngeal ulcers or granulomas, vocal fold scarring, pneumonia, Barrett’s esophagus, and in some cases esophageal or throat cancer.
+Long-term reflux can cause laryngeal ulcers or granulomas, vocal fold scarring, pneumonia, Barrett’s esophagus and, in some cases, esophageal or throat cancer.